Volunteers & Donors

 A lifelong educator working in both the city and rural areas in multiple States, Judy has held Director positions, sat on Boards and Committees and provisioned successful new school services.

 Having encouraged the love of books in children, including her own, from an early age throughout her career, Judy is always interested in ensuring the availability of good quality children’s literature.
 A home can never have too many books!
-Judy’s interests include playing golf, tennis and bridge, travel, walking and her garden.
-She is married with two daughters and an active grandmother to a granddaughter and six grandsons.

 Karen Mutton